AmirAgassi/Moonshine/README.md

 One you've figured out your **MINING** overclock, save it as your **1st profile** on Afterburner.
 This will automatically set when mining.

 Your **GAMING** overclock (or stock settings) should be saved as the **2nd profile** on Afterburner.

+# Setup

+In the script, there are three editable values.

+"MiningBatchFileLocation" contains the path of the batch file for your cryptocurrency miner.
+You MUST change this path to your own cryptocurrency miner's batch file path.

+"GameExecutableNames" contains a list of game executable names.
+If the script doesn't detect one of your games, add the executable name to this list.

+"AfterburnerExecutableLocation" contains the path to the Afterburner executable.
+If you don't have Afterburner installed in the default directory, change this value to the correct path.

 # Usage